 Many employees are not authorized to apprehend shoplifters or call the authorities, but are instead required to report incidents to management.
 When an incident isn’t directly witnessed and can’t be resolved immediately, security footage is used to investigate and create a report.

-Lowe’s asset protection employees used to be responsible for checking receipts at store exit points in areas noted for high inventory loss, but they stopped this practice in 2018 after facing criticism about customer profiling.
+Lowe’s asset protection employees used to be responsible for checking receipts at store exit points in areas noted for high inventory loss, but the retailer stopped this practice in 2018 after facing criticism about customer profiling.